gfixler/inputomata/README.markdown

 ### Vim/VimL/TimL interop

-* Your FSMs can interact with Vim/VimL/TimL in the same way that TimL can.
+* Your FSMs can interact with Vim/VimL/TimL in the same way that TimL can, i.e. completely.
 * Input from the user - on a key-by-key basis - can trigger state transfer, or can call any arbitrary TimL function (currently without state change).
 * Inputomata.tim uses Vim's getchar in a loop, trapping the user until they